Paperspace/Docs/experiments/datasets.md

 #### Supplying a Different Volume Size

 When downloading a dataset they are by default downloaded to an ephemeral volume that lasts for the duration of the experiment job.
-These volumes are 5 GB (`"5Gi"`) by default, if you need a larger volume you may supply a size parameter with your dataset.
+These volumes are 5 GB (`"5Gi"`) by default; if you need a larger volume you may supply a size parameter with your dataset.

 For example, this will start an experiment with a dataset that downloads to a 10 GB volume.